eclipse-iceoryx/iceoryx/doc/website/advanced/configuration-guide.md

 ## CMake switches for configuring iceoryx_posh build

 When building iceoryx_posh, there are several configuration options set by default.
-These options adjust the limits of Publisher and Subscriber Ports for the resource management.
+These options adjust the limits of Publisher and Subscriber Ports for resource management.
 These limits are used to create management structures in the shared memory segment called `iceoryx_mgmt` when starting up RouDi.

  |  switch  |  description |
  |:---------|:-------------|